NethServer/docs/administrator-manual/en/suricata.rst

   Rules for attacks and vulnerabilities regarding the TFTP service.
 Also included are rules detecting basic activity of the protocol for logging purposes.

+TLS-Events
+  Rules for matching on TLS events and anomal

 TOR
   IP Based rules for the identification of traffic to and from TOR exit nodes.